sgf14/custSuptMaven/custSuptMaven/README.md

 --PART III- data persistence
 10/28/16: chap 17- REST/SOAP services-machine to machine communication.
 Ran & tested web-service imported project and in firefox RESTClient Add-on.  have not implemented chap 17 changes into custSuptMaven at this time.  -v14 version does similar REST Service w/ Tickets as web-service did with Accounts.
 It will rely on Validation items covered in chap 16.
 Note web services are different than websockets discussed in chap 10 for chat functionality.
-10/25/16: chap 16- validation.  can do most of this via js in browser,  didnt update 10/23/16: chap 15- Internationalization- not implemented,  browsed through chap 10/16/16: finished both java and jsp portions, w/ all subfolders.  tested, fixed a few minor bugs and tested all functionality successfully.
+10/25/16: chap 16- validation.  can do most of this via js in browser,  didnt update 10/23/16: chap 15- Internationalization- not implemented,  browsed through chap.
+Revisited later and added code because all the UI messages are done via this i18n structure.
+10/16/16: finished both java and jsp portions, w/ all subfolders.  tested, fixed a few minor bugs and tested all functionality successfully.
 New
  Spring MVC project setup properly up to chapter 14 (corresponds to customer-support-v11).
 10/15/16: finished documenting config package classes and w/i site- the Authenticator group w/ CSR comments.  each method group in site package